siccar/deploy_azure/README.md

 * Create and publishes an Azure Service Bus
 * Processed the source YAML for customized deployment

-### Step 3
+### Step 3 - Configuration

 Its time to deploy the Connection Strings as Kubernetes Secrets, you will be asked for the following information:

 * MongoDB Connection String : Can be retrieved from the Azure Portal UI under the DB Settings > ConnectionStrings
-* MYSQL Connection String : Again retrieved from the Azure Portal

 !!
-Check your SSL Certificate is in the ./certificates directory
+Check your SSL Certificate are in the ./certificates directory

 It can be applied on the command line or will prompt for the values